 - Clinical guidelines have increasingly become a familiar part of practice.

-- It is important to be aware of the level of evidence on which a guideline is based.
+- It is important to be aware of the level of evidence upon which a guideline is based.

-- Authors of guidelines should take into consideration the available resources needed for them to be implemented successfully.
+- Guidelines should take into consideration the available resources needed for them to be implemented successfully.

 What is the evidence?

-- Ample evidence exists to support the argument that the most simple and cost-effective intervention to increase the implementation of guidelines is rewriting guidelines in behaviourally-specific terms (BMJ 2004; 328: 343-5).
+- Ample evidence exists to support the argument that the most simple and cost-effective intervention to increase the implementation of guidelines is rewriting guidelines in behaviourally specific terms (BMJ 2004; 328: 343).

 Implications for practice

-- NICE was established to advise the NHS in England and Wales not only on the quality of care individual patients could expect (in terms of appropriateness and effectiveness) but also to address the other important dimensions of health care quality (equity, fairness and efficiency) society expects.
-It develops guidance through advice from professionals and the public.
+- NICE was established to advise the NHS, not only on the quality of care that individual patients could expect from the NHS - in terms of appropriateness and effectiveness - but also to address the other important dimensions of healthcare quality, such as equity, fairness and the efficiency that society expects.

-- The cost effectiveness of guidelines should be taken into account before comparing with other, potentially more cost effective, approaches (BMJ 2006; 332: 793).
+- The cost-effectiveness of guidelines should be considered before comparing other cost-effective approaches (BMJ 2006; 332: 793).

 www.nice.org.uk - NICE